Shipping Demand

 • Volume

-Analysis of world trade is provided by two organizations:
+Analysis of world trade is commonly supported by two major organisations:

 • OECD (Organization for Economic Co-operation and Development)